What Is Holiness?

 The Wholeness of God

-To say that God is holy is to say that He is whole—radiant wholeness, overflowing life that transforms what it touches, now shared with us in Christ.
+To say that God is thrice holy is to say He is wholly whole: radiant wholeness, overflowing life that transforms what it touches—now shared with us in Christ.

 God was holy long before there was sin to avoid.
 His holiness isn’t the absence of stain but the presence of life.
 He is unbroken, undamaged, unfallen—utterly complete within Himself.
 The Father gives, the Son embodies, and the Spirit indwells; together they are a living current of divine love.